Micronutrients: The Unsung Heroes of Indian Diets

 - 6 min read

 If you’ve ever thought, “I eat home-cooked food, so I’m automatically healthy,” you’re not alone.
-As an Indian dietitian, I hear this almost every day, from clients in Mumbai to New York, Dubai, and London.
+As an Indian dietitian, I hear this almost every day from clients in Mumbai, New York, Dubai, and London.

-Micronutrients like vitamins and minerals are required in tiny amounts, but their impact is massive.
+Micronutrients, such as vitamins and minerals, are required in tiny amounts, but their impact is massive.
 They influence everything from your energy levels and immunity to your skin, mood, metabolism, and even long-term disease risk.

 In traditional Indian diets, we once had a naturally diverse, nutrient-dense way of eating.
-But modern lifestyles, refined foods, eating out, stress, soil depletion, and even overcooking, have quietly reduced micronutrient density in our meals.
+However, modern lifestyles, refined foods, eating out, stress, soil depletion, and even overcooking have quietly reduced the micronutrient density in our meals.

 Adapting to new food systems